sonia02020202/Sonia-s-Dine-In-Italian-Restaurant/README.md

 # Sonia-s-Dine-In-Italian-Restaurant
 Capstone - Sonia's Fine Dine-In Restaurant is a Dine in restaurant with great quality food

-Project Summary – Sonia’s Fine Dine-In Restaurant
-This project is a fully functional PHP-based restaurant website with front-end and back-end components.
+CAPSTONE Project Summary – Sonia’s Fine Dine-In Restaurant This project is a fully functional PHP-based restaurant website with front-end and back-end components.
 It includes both static and dynamic content and showcases CRUD (Create, Read, Update, Delete) functionality for restaurant menu items, desserts, and drinks through an admin dashboard.